abraham0201gh/TriviaGame/README.md

 - How users can get started with the project:  Watch the YouTube Demo video explaining the game.
 Video ink: https://youtu.be/fBIj8YsA9dk.

-- Where users can get help with your project.
-YouTube, W3Schools online, and online generally.
+- Where users can get help with this project:  YouTube, W3Schools online, and Stack Overflow.